A Seat At the Table for Everyone

 He’s saying that no one should take this invitation for granted based on being an Israelite, as the original audience would have understood it, or in our day, taking this invitation for granted based on making a decision at a young age or belonging to the right group, going to the proper church or school, even doing good religious things like charity.
 Those are the ones that miss it in this parable, treating an invitation to this meal as a box to check once and then spending their lives based on other things, like their own busyness, possessions, and families.

 No, those present at this great feast will be those who receive the invitation, see how compelling it is, and respond in a way that completely reorders their lives around it.
-Their possessions, their families, and their work are no longer reasons to miss the banquet, but they are things to be stewarded well to ensure they do not.
+Their possessions, families, and work are no longer reasons to miss the banquet, but they must be stewarded well to ensure they do not.

-To all of us sinners who feel weak, and all of us struggling, weary, and exhausted.
-All of us that have a past that we think would make us unworthy of having a seat at the table, and all of us have counted on our goodness, efforts, and successes to try and earn a seat at the table.
+To all of us, sinners who feel weak and all of us struggling, weary, and exhausted.
+We all have a past that we think would make us unworthy of having a seat at the table, and we have counted on our goodness, efforts, and successes to try and earn a seat at the table.
 Hear the great truth from this parable: God has joyfully and graciously invited you to His table.

 How can we approach meals?